Home

 startPos = transform.position;

-// Optimize distance check using squared values
+// Optimize distance check by using squared values

 distanceToRun = distanceToRun * distanceToRun;